 - Differentiation/learning styles

 - Clarity of instruction

 - Pace of lesson

 - Motivation/interest

 - Understanding of the task

 - Appropriate groupings and seating plans

 - Communication (including eye contact, body language, voice)

+- Use of de-escalation techniques

 - Accessibility of resources

 - Layout of furniture and positioning of adults at key times

 - Routines

 - Problems/issues with peers

 Respond to the behaviour assertively, making reference to the pupil's responsibility to his/her learning and behaviour.
 Ensure you use a non-confrontational approach and that the pupil understands which rule he/she is breaking.
 Explain that the behaviour is unacceptable and why.
-If necessary, use the school Behaviour Recovery Programme.
+If necessary, use Behaviour Recovery.